psf/black/README.md

 ### Kakoune

-Add the following hook to your kakrc, then run black with `:format`.
+Add the following hook to your kakrc, then run _Black_ with `:format`.

 ```
 hook global WinSetOption filetype=python %{